 Unique, well-constructed, and often affordable.
 The advantages of a vintage wedding dress are many.
 Unlike stark white contemporary dresses, vintage bridal gowns come in flattering pearl-like shades such as champagne, blush, and peach.

 Likewise, there’s a variety of silhouettes when shopping vintage.
 From the drop-waist of The Roaring Twenties to the empire waist of The Swingin’ Sixties.
 Or columnar shapes of the 30’s to flowing boho styles of the 70’s.
 Custom pick the look that’s so you.
 Plus, fabrics go beyond silk and lace to chiffon, tulle, and crinoline.

 What to pay attention to when shopping for vintage wedding accessories

-When shopping for vintage wedding accessories, pay attention to potential deal breakers.
+When shopping for vintage wedding accessories on sites like Etsy, pay attention to potential deal breakers.
 It’s easier to identify authentic vintage pieces when shopping in person at flea markets and estate sales.
 Many online marketplaces, however, list vintage-inspired reproductions.

 Authentic vintage wedding dresses will likely have some imperfections.
 Large holes, moth damage and significant yellowing may be beyond repair.
 While there are at-home cleaning remedies, dress restoration experts can be better suited to treat vintage fabrics.